Abuhamad/secureai-workshop/README.md

 # SecureAI Workshops

-SecureAI is a cybersecurity and privacy training program designed for AI professionals and researhers to equip them with the knowledge and skills to build AI systems that are sound and secure.
+**SecureAI** is a cybersecurity and privacy training program designed for AI professionals and researchers to equip them with the knowledge and skills to build AI systems that are sound and secure.

 Each workshop has a lab component, where participants will get hands-on experience